Yufei0523/322/README.md

 Copy the link to your browser and connect your account to spotify.

+The default name of playlist is "NewPlaylist".
+The default keyword is "Blue".

-**Note:** You can only run the code if you changed the userID in the first line of script.js.
+**Note:** You can only run the code by changing the userID given by you Spotify Developer Account in the first line of script.js.